-The possibility that thousands of older adults may suffer from low pregnenolone levels is real...very real.
+The chance that thousands of older adults may suffer from low pregnenolone levels is real...very real.

 However, there is evidence supporting pregnenolone supplementation to prevent or lessen memory loss and a wide array of other mental and emotional health issues.

-One caution: some cancers may grow faster in the presence of sex hormones derived from pregnenolone.
-Therefore, you must discuss pregnenolone supplementation with your doctor to be sure that supplementation is safe for you.
+One caution: some cancers may grow quickly due to the presence of sex hormones derived from pregnenolone.
+Knowing this, you must discuss pregnenolone supplementation with your doctor to get the green light to try supplementing with pregnenolone.